aspose-total/Aspose.Total-Products/total/en/java/conversion/wordml-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to POWERPOINT via Java or Online App" h2="WORDML to POWERPOINT conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert WORDML file to POWERPOINT programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your WORDML file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as POWERPOINT.
+Developers often need to convert WORDML files to POWERPOINT programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a few simple steps to render the WORDML file into a POWERPOINT presentation.

+The first step is to load the WORDML file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library allows you to convert the WORDML file into HTML.
+Once the file is converted, you can use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library allows you to write HTML content into the Presentation and save it as a POWERPOINT file.

+The File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide a convenient way to automate the conversion of WORDML files to POWERPOINT.
+By using the powerful libraries [Aspose.Words for Java](https://products.aspose.com/words/java/) and [Aspose.Slides for Java](https://products.aspose.com/slides/java/), you can easily convert WORDML files to POWERPOINT in a few simple steps.
+This library allows you to load the WORDML file, convert it to HTML, write HTML content into the Presentation, and save it as a POWERPOINT file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}